-With a vision to the day well fitting garments are available for all, I present key elements from 30 years of research compiled into two key packages.
+With a vision to the day well fitting garments are available for all, I present key elements from 30 years of research.

-Replacing traditional 1D widths and girths with 2D origami-like measurements allows for quantified body shape and improved data analysis.
+Replacing traditional 1D widths and girths with 2D origami-like measurements improves garment fit data analysis.

-While developed for integration with CAD software platforms, Intelligent Shaping™ can be used as a standalone, body shape inclusive, parametrization software for custom block pattern developement (.dxf format).
+Developed for integration with CAD and virtual garment design, Intelligent Shaping™ can be used as a standalone, body shape inclusive, parametrization software for custom block pattern developement (.dxf format).

 Owner, Researcher, Developer, designer

 Emma Scott is a garment fit and pattern-engineering consultant with a unique background.
 Thirty years of garment design coupled with MTM manufacturing experience, anthropometric research and CAD expertise give her a unique perspective on the workflows and processes required to automate the apparel industry.
 After training in computer programming, she took an about-face to train in bespoke pattern making and garment design.
 Determined to bring the perfection of bespoke fit to a wider audience, she expanded to Made to Measure (MTM) bridal and evening wear manufacturing.
 When CAD MTM could not address the precise level of fit her business needed to further expand, she turned to R&D and translated the heuristic components of garment fit and pattern engineering to algorithms.
 She is currently publishing her research, consulting to industry, and integrating her methods into apparel technologies.